strongqa/docs.howitzer-framework.io/README.md

 ### Elements with dynamic content

-Sometimes it needs to have universal selectors, for instance for menu items.
-Another case, when it's unknown text in selector in advance.
-For such cases, Howitzer suggests to use _lambda_ selectors.
+Sometimes it is necessary to have universal selectors, e.g. for menu items.
+Another case is when element's text is unknown in advance.
+For such cases Howitzer suggests to use _lambda_ selectors.

 **Example:**